Why can’t I mix the right colour?

 This is because the red will have a bias towards either orange or purple due to the chemical impurities found within every pigment. (see What are my Acrylic paints made from?)

-So a red that has an orange bias (Cadmium Red) will mix a bright orange, but will not mix a bright purple.
+A red that has an orange bias (Cadmium Red) will mix a bright orange but will not mix a bright purple.

 You mixed the correct colours, a blue and a yellow, but the finished colour is a dull, murky green.
 Not the vibrant colour you had envisaged.

 Add more yellow?
 It gets a bit lighter but is still wrong; what about more blue?
 No, now it’s too dark…what it needs is brightening up, so you reach for the white paint, only to find this doesn’t work either you’re left now with a grey looking green.

 Disheartened, you make another trip to the art shop to buy a pre-mixed bright green.

 Why didn’t the colours mix to the colour I wanted?